 Our trail guide was the best!
 He chatted with everyone the entire time, and he also took phones from people to capture shots while riding!
 The website does not tell you to tip your guides, but make sure you do!
 They work hard not only while guiding you but behind the scenes.

-We road through gorgeous trails, passing cactus, mountain views, and since it was so early in the morning, the weather was perfect.
+We rode through gorgeous trails, passing cacti and mountain views, and since it was so early in the morning, the weather was perfect.
 MacDonald’s Ranch has been a big part of the Scottsdale community since 1956.
-It’s owned by the Richardson Family, and it was enjoyable to hear about all the famous people who have visited and which horses they road.
-It was funny to learn that Lil Wayne’s mom road the horse Kyle was on.
+It’s owned by the Richardson Family, and it was enjoyable to hear about all the famous people who have visited and which horses they rode.
+It was funny to learn that Lil Wayne’s mom rode the horse Kyle was on.
 I think it’s really amazing how a family business like this has grown successfully over the years and the joy it has brought to many travelers!

 Please make sure to add horseback riding at Macdonalds Ranch to your Scottsdale itinerary!
 You will not regret it.

 It’s hard for me not to start a conversation about a restaurant in this post without using the word “favorite.”
 Scottsdale just didn’t disappoint on the food scene.